Curriculum

 Funding

-The Doctor of Public Health (DrPH) program offers tuition scholarships to incoming doctoral students.
-All newly matriculated DrPH students are eligible to receive these scholarships, regardless of citizenship status, and no additional financial aid application is required.
-DrPH students have also received funding through various doctoral training grants run by faculty, including the HRSA/MCHB-funded MCH Applied Research Fellowship Program.
-Many part-time DrPH students have financed their doctoral education through the tuition remission program offered to full-time employees of Boston University.
+The Doctor of Public Health (DrPH) program awards partial merit-based tuition scholarships to incoming doctoral students through the admissions process.
+All newly matriculated DrPH students are eligible to receive these scholarships, regardless of citizenship status, and no additional application is required to be eligible.
+DrPH students have also received funding through faculty research grants or centers.
+Many part-time DrPH students have financed their doctoral education through the tuition remission program offered to full-time employees of Boston University or Boston Medical Center.
+The DrPH program also participates in the BUSPH Preferred Partners Program, where full-time employees of partnering organizations receive tuition benefits.
+Students also find employment on campus by serving as teaching assistants or research staff.

 The Office of Student Financial Services (OSFS) at the Boston University Medical Campus is responsible for the coordination of need-based financial aid and federal loans for BU School of Public Health.
 Students may be eligible for the following types of aid based on their degree program, demonstrated need, and availability of funds: